Stress and Dentistry: How to Reduce and Manage Stress

 Physical Calming

-The most vital steps to take when you observe the signs of stress include resting and relaxing.
+The most vital steps to take when observing stress signs include resting and relaxing.
 For example, take a short break between patients to destress.
 If you are hungry, have a snack before your next dental procedure.
 Take the time to “decompress” when needed.

 Four More Ways Dentists Can Reduce Stress